Gregoor/emweb/README.md

 ## Guest

-The only requirement is a [manifest](/packages/schemas/emweb.schema.json) hosted at `/.well-known/emweb.json`.
+The only requirement is a [manifest](/packages/schemas/emweb.schema.json) hosted at `/.well-known/emweb.json` that points towards URLs that have permissive CORS headers set.

 If you want to give the host page the ability to resize, depending on your page's content size, you can use the `@emweb/bus` library.